starsarenaorg/arena-app-store-sdk/README.md

 5. Add your app's domain to the allowed origins
 6. Save your credentials securely

-## How to Connect SDK to Your HTML Project
+## How to Connect the SDK to Your HTML Project

 To integrate the Arena App SDK into your HTML project, follow these steps: